LukaDockx/TDDFT-Dyson-orbitals/README.md

 - neutral/cation `.fchk` via `-nfchk` and `-ifchk`
 - alternatively, pass `.chk` files with `-nchk` and `-ichk`; the script will call `formchk`

-If you generate the Gaussian formatted checkpoints yourself, run `formchk neutral.chk neutral.fchk` and `formchk cation.chk cation.fchk` after the Gaussian jobs finish.
+To generate the Gaussian formatted checkpoints, run `formchk neutral.chk neutral.fchk` and `formchk cation.chk cation.fchk` after the Gaussian jobs finish.

 ORCA: